RealDev05/ColorPickerDialogStandAlone/README.md

 #### This Color Picker is also available as a library/module, for that refer [ColorPickerDialog](https://github.com/RealDev05/ColorPickerDialog.git)

 - This standalone class is written in java
-- The is an extension of Alert Dialog Builder
+- This class is an extension of Alert Dialog Builder
 - Most components are declared public so that they can be accessed from anywhere, thereby increasing versatility.
 - Even though, messing with some variables and values can result in unecpected results
 - This class was made for android ***SDK 21*** and above